Pogacar ready as Denmark reaches Tour de France fever pitch

 "I don't know what to think about the time-trial but I'm ready and I'm sure its going to be fast.
 It's short and technically challenging," he said before the 13.2km individual test.

-"Everyone seems to be stressed but we are confident," said the surprise 2020 winner who defended his title 12 months ago.
+"Everyone seems to be stressed but we are confident," continued the surprise 2020 winner who defended his title 12 months ago.

 Jumbo-Visma's co-captain in Dane Jonas Vingegaard said he was hoping to simply survive the first week rather than attack it.